lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/04.tutorial-reporting-bugs/page.md

 Try to provide steps or sample code that can reproduce the error.
 If necessary upload the files to the ticket.
 Please try to abstract out unnecessary code, or create sample code that can be used to help reproduce the issue.

 Sample code provided should run out of the box with no need of any setup.

 If there's a Lucee setting involved or database tables necessary to create it, please attach a create table script or inform us what additional setting needs to be turned on / off.

+Reduced [https://trycf.com](Trycf.com exmaples) are great, a reproducible bug is a solvable bug.

+If you are familiar with Testbox, provide a test.

 ### Provide workaround information ( if any ) ###